575.640.81 - Geospatial Intelligence: the art and science for better understanding our world

 Jensen, J. R. (2007).
 Remote sensing of the environment: An earth resource perspective (2nd ed.).
 Upper Saddle River, NJ: Pearson Prentice Hall.
 ISBN-10: 0131889508

 Textbook information for this course is available online through the appropriate bookstore website: For online courses, search the MBS website at http://ep.jhu.edu/bookstore.
-Textbook information for this course is available online through the MBS Direct Virtual Bookstore.
+Textbook information for this course is also available online through the MBS Direct Virtual Bookstore.

-The course will also be using the latest ESRI software that is provided by code from the ArcGIS textbook.
-The exercises using provided data bases and using ArcGIS 10.6.
-This is the latest version of the software and is provided with the ArcGIS textbook.
-The exercises will provide a good working knowledge of ArcGIS capabilities for a number of commonly used applications of the software.
-ESRI ArcGIS software is by far the most used GIS software my professionals in planning, design, engineering, environmental and government organizations.
+The course will be using the latest ESRI software that is provided by code from the "Finding a Sustainable Balance" textbook.
+The exercises will be using provided databases and videos using a variety of ESRI software.
+These are the latest versions of the software.
+The exercises will provide a good introductory working knowledge of ArcGIS capabilities for a number of commonly used environmental applications of the software.
+ESRI software is by far the most used GIS software my professionals in planning, design, engineering, environmental and government organizations.

 This course consists of four student requirements:

-1. Preparation and class Participation (8% of Final Grade Calculation) Each student is responsible for carefully reading all assigned material and being prepared for discussion.
+1. Preparation and class Participation (10% of Final Grade Calculation) Each student is responsible for carefully reading all assigned material and being prepared for discussion.
 The majority of readings are from assigned readings from professional papers, reports and research publications.
 The course text will be used as an overall outline of important smart growth principles and strategies that will be reinforced by the additional required reading sighted earlier.
 Post your response to the questions by Wednesday evening of that module week.
 Posting a response to the discussion question is one part of your grade for class discussions (i.e., Timeliness).
 Part two of your grade for class discussion is your interaction (i.e., responding to classmate postings with thoughtful responses) with at least two classmates (i.e., Critical Thinking).
 Just posting your response to a discussion question is not sufficient; we want you to interact with your classmates.
 Be detailed in your postings and in your responses to your classmates' postings.
 Feel free to agree or disagree with your classmates.
 Please ensure that your postings are civil and constructive.
 The references listed in the annotated bibliography in the course text present supporting or contrasting views of concepts discussed in the text.
 In some cases, these references present a detailed discussion of topics not treated in depth or only touched upon in the course text.
 The annotated bibliography also provides web sites that can provide additional information on topics covered in the course.
-Evaluation of preparation and participation is based on contribution to discussions.
+Evaluation of preparation and participation is based on contribution to discussions and input to the weekly discussion questions.

--20 minutes in length.
+PowerPoint presentation will be given during one of our Office Hour Meetings and be approximately 15-20 minutes in length.
 It should also be posted in the weekly discussion forum for review and

 discussion by the class.

-3. Semester Research Project (35% of Final Grade Calculation) A semester project will be selected by each student by the fourth week into the course.
+3. Semester Research Project & Presentation (35% of Final Grade Calculation) A semester project will be selected by each student by the fourth week into the course.
 The next-to-the-last week will be devoted to the semester project.
-The semester project is evaluated by the following grading elements: Student preparation and presentation of semester project to class (20%) b.
-Semester paper conforms to specified format including referencing (20%) c.
-Quality and technical accuracy of the semester project paper (40%) d.
-Student technical understanding of the semester project topic as demonstrated in the content of the paper and response to questions during the presentation to the class (20%)
+The semester project is evaluated by the following grading elements: Student preparation and presentation of semester project to class (maximum 50 points) b.

 Student Course Grade Criteria Summary